 - (a) Real property held for at least 12 months, or - (b) Tangible personal property used in a revenue-producing enterprise and held for at least 12 months.
-A revenue-producing enterprise means: - · Producing, assembling, fabricating, manufacturing, or processing any agricultural, mineral, or manufactured product - · Storing, warehousing, distributing, or selling at wholesale any products of agriculture, mining, or manufacturing - · Feeding livestock at a feedlot - Operating laboratories or other facilities for scientific, agricultural, or animal husbandry, or industrial research, development, or testing - (c) Cattle and horses held for at least 24 months and other livestock used for breeding held for at least 12 months - (d) Timber held for at least 24 months - (e) Certain sales of partnership interests.
+A revenue-producing enterprise means: - Producing, assembling, fabricating, manufacturing, or processing any agricultural, mineral, or manufactured product - Storing, warehousing, distributing, or selling at wholesale any products of agriculture, mining, or manufacturing - Feeding livestock at a feedlot - Operating laboratories or other facilities for scientific, agricultural, or animal husbandry, or industrial research, development, or testing - (c) Cattle and horses held for at least 24 months and other livestock used for breeding held for at least 12 months - (d) Timber held for at least 24 months - (e) Certain sales of partnership interests.
 See Idaho Code 63-3022H(3)(f) for more information.

-Note: Gains from the sale of stocks and other intangibles don't qualify.
+EIN00046 09-07-2023 Page 32 of 64 Note: Gains from the sale of stocks and other intangibles don't qualify.

-EIN00046 09-29-2022 Page 32 of 64 Complete Idaho Form CG to compute your capital gains deduction.
+Complete Idaho Form CG to compute your capital gains deduction.